 Strategic Decision Making

 You make a lot of decisions at work all of the time.
 Yet, there are typically two or three throughout the year that have a bigger impact on the direction of your company.
-New product strategies, investment opportunities, research and development initiatives - we call these “fork-in-the-road” decisions.
-Because of their impact, they take more time and require a more structured approach than deciding what new office chair you want to buy.
-And, honestly, they can be a little scary.
+New product strategies, investment opportunities, research and development initiatives – we call these “fork-in-the-road” decisions.
+Because of their impact, they take more time and require a more structured approach than typical day-to-day decisions.

 That’s why we offer Strategic Decision Making, a three-day seminar that gives you the knowledge and tools needed to make strategic choices.
 You will learn how to clarify the specific decision you need to make, list the alternatives and manage any risk involved.
 Mastering this process and using these tools significantly increases your odds of success.